Undergraduate Course: Encountering Cities (GEGR10102)

 Seminar/Tutorial Hours 22,

 ||During the course you can expect to receive prompt, informative and helpful feedback on your assignments and progress.
 Feedback will take a number of forms and will be given at different stages of the course.
 You can expect:

-- written and pro-forma (tick box) feedback on class essays, degree essays and reading blogs
+written and pro-forma (tick box) feedback on zine reflection and degree essays

-- a designated feedback session feedback on the degree essay and examination.
-The date, time and location will be announced closer to the date.
+a designated feedback session feedback at the end of the course (the date, time and location will be announced closer to the date)

 On completion of this course, the student will be able to:

-- provide a critical understanding of key concepts including encounters, sociality, emotions, materiality
+- demonstrate a critical understanding of key concepts including the everyday, encounters, emotions, and materiality

 |Amin, A. and Thrift, N. (2002).
 Cities: Re-imagining the Urban.
 Cambridge: Polity Press.|